 Ann: I know.

-Dave: So you’ve got the “T” and the “O.” Now, we’re going to the “U” for women.
-What women want: “’’U’ before me.”
+Dave: So, you’ve got the “T” and the “O.” Now, we’re going to the “U” for women.
+What women want: “’U’ before me.”
 That’s sort of a strange way to say it; but it’s the guy saying, “You are more important than me.”

 It’s a selfless act to say: “You matter the most.
 I’m here to serve you as I serve Christ, not the other way around.”

 So even, sometimes, I would call him and say, “Hey, Honey, are you on your way home?”
 “Yes.”
 I would say, “Could you just stop and pick up some hamburger?”
-Here is, notoriously, what Dave would say—he would always come back with a question: “Now, what do you want me to do?”
-And then here is what I would say every time: “Forget it.
-I’ll just do it myself,” because, for me, it was like him saying, “No.”
+Here is, notoriously, what Dave would say—he would always come back with a question.
+“Now, what do you want me to do?”
+And then here is what I would say every time.
+“Forget it.
+I’ll just do it myself,” because, for me, it was saying, “No.”

 Ann: I wanted him to be like, “All of the time and energy I put into my work, and all of the people, and all of that, I want to put that into you.”
 That makes me feel loved!
-That, for me, says: “I love you.
+That, for me, says, “I love you.
 You’re the most important thing.”

-Dave: Yes; and I actually wrote in there [the notes]: “Kick it in when you get home.”
+Dave: Yes, and I actually wrote in there [the notes]: “Kick it in when you get home.”

-It’s so easy for me, when I get home—I’m exhausted / I just want to relax.
-It is like: “No, no, no. That’s my real job!”
-I even put a drop-off point—I heard a guy tell me, years ago: “On your way home, think of it as, ‘I’m taking my job, and I’m putting it there.’”
+It’s so easy for me, when I get home—I’m exhausted; I just want to relax.
+It is like, “No, no, no. That’s my real job!”
+I even put a drop-off point.
+I heard a guy tell me, years ago, “On your way home, think of it as, ‘I’m taking my job, and I’m putting it there.’”
 I had a mailbox on a road on the way home—just visually—putting my job there and picking up my real job.
-The most important job in my life is to love her, lead her, and to lead my boys; right?—that was it.
+The most important job in my life is to love her, lead her, and to lead my boys, right?—that was it.

-What does that mean?—“When he serves me…”?—“’U’ before me”—it was telling her / it was like a turn-on—it was just that picture of “’U’ before me.”
-Obviously, this comes from Ephesians 5:25— men, I hope you know this: “As Christ loved the church, so we will love our wife.”
-What does that mean?—self-denial / die.
-We get married to die to ourself—to live unto Christ and to live unto our wife.
+What does that mean?—“When he serves me…”?—“’U’ before me”—it was telling her—that’s like a turn-on.
+It was just that picture of “’U’ before me.”
+Obviously, this comes from Ephesians 5:25.
+Men, I hope you know this: “As Christ loved the church, so we will love our wives.”
+What does that mean?—self-denial; die.
+We get married to die to ourselves—to live unto Christ and to live unto our wife.

-So it’s interesting—if you go over to the other side, what do men want?
+So, it’s interesting—if you go over to the other side, what do men want?
 Guess what the “U” is?